Economic Blocs Impacting Trade In Mexico

 Increased Trade Flows

 One of the most significant impacts has been the increase in trade flows.
-NAFTA, and now the USMCA, led to a dramatic surge in trade between Mexico, the United States, and Canada.
+But nAFTA, and now the USMCA, led to a dramatic surge in trade between Mexico, the United States, and Canada.
 Similarly, the CPTPP has opened up new avenues for trade with Asia-Pacific countries.
 Trade agreements with Latin American countries have also contributed to increased regional trade.

 Economic Growth